Characterization of Multisystem Inflammatory Syndrome in Children (MIS-C) and Its Relationship to Kawasaki Disease

 - Jane C Burns (ucsd)

-Professor In Residence, Pediatrics.
-Authored (or co-authored) 270 research publications.
+Professor In Residence, Pediatrics, Vc-health Sciences-schools.
+Authored (or co-authored) 290 research publications

 - accepting new patients